priv-kweihmann/meta-buildutils/README.md

 ### Usage

-Just inherit the class into the image-recipe you want to tune
+Just inherit the class into the **image-recipe** you want to tune

 ### Configuration

 The tuneup amount can be controlled by variable __PYTHON_SPEEDUP_TARGETS__.
 This variable is a space separated list which can contain the following items

-* __compile_all__ - This forces a python-compiler run on the rootfs.
+- __compile_all__ - This forces a python-compiler run on the rootfs.
 Very useful when you have a readonly filesystem on your target
-* __binary_tweak__ - This patches the python-CLI options.
+- __binary_tweak__ - This patches the python-CLI options.
 See [blog-post](https://bitbakesoda.blogspot.com/2019/03/speedup-python-on-embedded-systems.html) for details
-* __no_sitepackage__ - This disables the usage of side-packages by integration them into the standard lib
+- __no_sitepackage__ - This disables the usage of side-packages by integrating them into the standard lib

 ## kconfig-sanity

 ### Purpose

-This class does check if __*.cfg__ fragments of KConfig-based systems are apply to resulting configuration - It also tries to provide information why a particular __CONFIG___-option can't be applied.
+This class does check if __*.cfg__ fragments of KConfig-based systems are applied to resulting configuration.
+It also tries to provide information why a particular __CONFIG__-option can't be applied.
 This is very helpful when upgrading a system.
 Also this class offers methods for comparing the actual used configuration against a known configuration in repository.